 “What the fu—” he started to say.

-Just then she started to pull books off the shelves that lined my office, and they fell to his feet.
+Just then, Ella started to pull books off the shelves that lined my office, and they fell to his feet.
 It stopped him in his tracks.
 Both he and I looked startled.
 I didn't think the old ghost was capable of what she was doing, but her anger gave her the ability to move objects.

-“YOUNG FOOL!” she shouted and I could tell by his sudden reaction that he heard it as well.
+“YOUNG FOOL!” she shouted, and I could tell by his sudden reaction that he heard it as well.

 "You must think I'm pretty stupid.
-This is all a lie – to trick me but I must admit your production values are pretty good,” he started to laugh in a weird high pitched tone.
-He started to walk over the books toward me – his face flushed with rage.
+This is all a lie – to trick me, but I must admit your production values are pretty good," Andrew started to laugh in a weird high-pitched tone.
+He began to walk over the books toward me, his face flushed with rage.
 Just then, I heard the door to my outer office open.

 “Sophia, what the hell?”

 "You need to get out of here now before I call the cops!"
-Jess said in a quiet menacing growl that I had never heard before as he helped me up off the ground.
+Jess said in a quiet, menacing growl that I had never heard before as he helped me up off the ground.

 “Yes, just a little shaken up,” I replied.

-“You need to cancel the rest of your appointments – I don’t want you doing this anymore.”
+“You need to cancel the rest of your appointments.
+I don’t want you doing this anymore.”